 The private label business model involves rebranding an already manufactured product.
 In other words, these products are manufactured elsewhere but rebranded with a retailer's logo and brand name and sold directly to customers.
 This type of business model eliminates the need for a supply chain, making it easy to operate.

 The retail arbitrage business model involves a retailer selling discounted products sourced from a physical or online store and reselling them on Amazon for a profit.
 With this business model, you can easily increase profit and grow revenue with Amazon.
-However, discounted products might not always be readily available.
+However, discounted products might only sometimes be readily available.

 With the dropshipping model, you don't need to store or manage product inventory.
 You only need to get customer orders and send them to your suppliers, who then deliver the products to your customers in your brand name.

 This type of business model involves hand-making and selling your products.
-The handmade business model is beneficial especially if you have a niche product.
+It is beneficial, especially if you have a niche product.
 Some examples of the handmade business model include home decor, jewelry, and so on.
+If you choose to sell handmade products, you can join a community of artists and creators on Amazon Handmade.

 There are two major fulfillment methods we will look at briefly: